COSSAS/dgad/readme.md

-This is a push mirror of https://gitlab.com/cossas/dgad
+* This is a push mirror of https://gitlab.com/cossas/dgad
+* For issues/contributions check the [CONTRIBUTING.md](CONTRIBUTING.md)

 # DGA Detective v3.1.0